 To convince intruders to leave his private domain, Pharaoh gives them “gold coins” and points to the correct exit.
 Outside, visitors redeem their coins at concession stands, where Cub Scouts and parents sell refreshments.

 Safety rules designed to protect both visitors and performers ensure that the haunts remain family friendly.
 The Black Forest creatures, as well as volunteers in the other haunts, are not allowed to touch a visitor or even come within a foot of one.

-Visitors are also alerted that surveillance video cameras record all events and any “rowdy behavior” will result in immediate expulsion from the site.
+Visitors are also alerted that surveillance video cameras record all events, and that any “rowdy behavior” will result in immediate expulsion from the site.

 Younger children must be accompanied by an adult.
 Very young children, persons afraid of the dark, and those who are claustrophobic or have heart problems are discouraged from taking a tour.

 “We strive to give the illusion of scariness, but without blood and gruesomeness,” says Troop 2 Scoutmaster Randy W. Young.